-When you’re in the midst of running a successful and profitable alarm business, chances are developing an exit strategy is not top of mind.
+When you’re in the midst of running a successful and profitable alarm or fire protection business, chances are developing an exit strategy is not top of mind.
 However, many alarm company owners learn the hard way that they should have spent time devising a strategy for ultimately leaving the business long before they did so.

 So what do you need to do to craft a successful exit strategy?
 How can you put together a plan that will enable you to exit your business smoothly and transition into the next stage of your career – new endeavors or retirement – without putting your business or yourself under stress?